 Control over personal information is attractive in isolation.
 But often it's a practical and overwhelming obligation.
-If people do not exercise that control, they are at risk.
-Companies can take your inaction as acquiescence.
-While you might remember to adjust your privacy settings on Facebook, what about Instagram, Twitter, Google, Amazon, Netflix, Snapchat, Siri, Cortana, Fitbit, Candy Crush, your smart TV, your robot vacuum cleaner, your WiFi-connected car, and your child's Hello Barbie?
+While you might remember to adjust your privacy settings on Facebook, what about Instagram, Twitter, Google, Amazon, Netflix, Snapchat, Siri, Cortana, Fitbit, Candy Crush, your smart TV, your robot vacuum cleaner, your WiFiconnected car, and your child's Hello Barbie?
 Mobile apps can ask users for over two hundred permissions and even the average app asks for about five.
 The problem with thinking of privacy as control is that if we are given our wish for more privacy, it means we are given so much control that we choke on it.